 You need to reside in Australia.

-You should have an account in a private bank of Australia.
+You should have an account in a private bank in Australia.

 You must have a regular source of income.
 Remember, the monthly allowance from parents does not count.

-You need to secure admission in one of the universities approved by your bank.
+You need to secure admission to one of the universities approved by your bank.

-You should be financially strong so that you can repay the loan on time.
+You should be financially strong to repay the loan on time.

-You have to provide security to the bank in the form of land or building, government securities or public sector bonds, or a bank deposit in the name of the student or parent.
+You have to provide security to the bank in the form of land or building, government securities or public sector bonds, or a bank deposit in the student or parent's name.